C0WB0YS/C0WB0YS/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-> helloo!! im caleb244 or silas, oorrr elias -- uuuhh yah im 14, please iwecaution when inting with me as im not in the best mental state and currently in a mental health facility! but im overall nice trust i swear.
+> helloo!! im caleb244, oorrr elias -- uuuhh yah im 14, please iwecaution when inting with me as im not in the best mental state and currently in a mental health facility! but im overall nice trust i swear.
 >
 > do not send death threats to me at all, as i have been sent enough death threats already. yes im aware that i can't really stop it but i do not want those type of people inting with me.
 >